AIResearch-Group/NeuralMark/README.md

 # Hashed Watermark as a Filter: Defending Forging and Overwriting Attacks of Weight-based Neural-Network Watermarking
 This is the official implementation codes for Hashed Watermark as a Filter: Defending Forging and Overwriting Attacks of Weight-based Neural-Network Watermarking.
+This work got accepted by AAAI 2026.

 Paper is now available online: https://arxiv.org/abs/2507.11137.